Q&A: Reproductive health ‘encompasses many facets of our lives’

 Is there anything about public health that you wish more people understood?

 We are not good at sharing success stories and highlighting our work and that has hurt us, because most people don’t know who we are and what we do.
 Public health is in action everywhere.
 It impacts us in all aspects of our lives with most people not even knowing it.
 People working in this field are compassionate, dedicated and hardworking.
-We need additional resources to impact not just the low-hanging fruit but to address the many health in our country.
+We need additional resources to impact not just the low-hanging fruit but to address the many health gaps in our country.

 What about your work have you been most proud of?